Walking the Royal Mile Edinburgh is one of the top things to do in the city.

 It is roughly 1 Scots Mile long which is 1.8 km or 1,13 miles.

-- Located in the heart of Edinburgh, the Royal Mile is a succession of streets through the old town
+- Located in the heart of Edinburgh, the Royal Mile is a succession of streets through the old town section - including High Street.

-- The mile starts at Edinburgh Castle and finishes downhill at the Holyroodhouse Palace
+- It starts at the Edinburgh Castle and ends at the Holyroodhouse Palace

 Walking the Royal Mile Edinburgh